 I've called this my “favorite book ever” and have written about that:

-I have to thank my dad, Bob Graban, for helping expose me to Dr. Wheeler's work.
+I have to thank my dad, Bob Graban, for helping introduce me to Dr. Wheeler's work.
 My dad was an engineer at General Motors for 40 years and took a course that Dr. Wheeler taught (or saw a short talk).
 This was probably in the late 1980s, when I was still a kid at home.

 I wasn't the only SHS member who was excited about his talk: